About Debra and Later Bloomer

 The first volume, Later Bloomers: 35 Folks Over Age 35 Who Found Their Passion and Purpose, can be found exclusively on Amazon.

-I also write about learning, creativity, longevity, anti-retirement, and cultivating an enduring vision.
+I also randomly write about learning, creativity, longevity, anti-retirement, and cultivating an enduring vision.
 For an introduction, please check out Why Are Some People Later Bloomers?

 I’ve always been a late bloomer.
 Until recently, I did what others thought I should—especially my parents.